bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - BootstrapVue's custom CSS is required in order to support `sticky-header`.
 - Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
 This prevents the borders on the sticky header from "sticking" to the header, and hence the borders will scroll when the body scrolls.
-To get around this issue, create some custom CSS that targets `table.table.b-table`, which sets they styles `border-collapse: separate; border-spacing: 0px;` (note that this may cause double borders when using features such as `bordered`, etc).
+To get around this issue, set the pop `no-border-collapse` on the table (note that this may cause double width borders when using features such as `bordered`, etc).
 - The sticky header feature uses CSS style `position: sticky` to position the headings.
 Internet Explorer does not support `position: sticky`, hence for IE11 the table headings will scroll with the table body.